bchandrika-tm/Airflo_Repo/README.md

 Test it, if it is successfully connected then save it and use it in DAG.

 ## 1.2.
 Create a connection for Jira in Airflow:

+Establishing a connection in Airflow for Jira enables seamless integration between Airflow workflows and Jira tasks or projects.
+This connection allows Airflow to interact with Jira's API, enabling tasks such as creating, updating, or querying issues, fetching project information, or managing workflows directly from Airflow.

 Open Airflow webserver and go to Admin in the top ribbon and go to 'connections'